 Generation markets are likely not to be fully competitive, even in “ideal” conditions.
 At very short time scales, a major portfolio generator may be able to extract some substantial rents from the control of flexible plants, by withholding flexible capacity as much as possible.
 This will be damaging to intermediary participants like Enron.

 More worryingly, portfolio generators with market power in flexible plants (e.g. those that can ramp up and down quickly to meet variations in demand) could use control of this capacity to foreclose rivals from the entire market, by draining liquidity from short-term intermediate markets.
 If there are substantial risks and costs placed on intermediaries that need to cover these quantity variations, then portfolio generators (who will have their own trading functions integrated) will be able to raise rivals’ costs in offering retail level contracts.
 This raises the potential that non-portfolio generation participants could be virtually excluded from the market due to this risk penalty.
+This is exactly what Kevin Presto is saying he faces today.

 Attributes that support liquid spot markets